lordfrantex/practice-repo/README.md

 # Heading
-This is actually my first practice on github cli
+This is actually my first practice on github command line interface(C.L.I)